truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 When planning your data storage, consider the type of data sharing you want to do, any container applications you might want to deploy, and how you want to organize stored data.

 The storage creation process begins with creating a pool and then adding the datasets as needed.
-You must create at least on storage pool [explained here]]({{< relref "SetUpStorageScale.md" >}}) on your system.
+You must create at least one storage pool [explained here]]({{< relref "SetUpStorageScale.md" >}}) on your system.

-After adding your first pool, the root parent dataset is automatically created.
+After adding your first pool, the root parent dataset is automatically created for that pool.
 Select this root parent dataset when you create your first dataset.
 You can create as many datasets as you want or need on your pool and to suit your use case.
 You can also create virtual storage volumes (zvols) for any virtual machine (VM) you plan to use on SCALE.

 ### Setting the System Dataset

-SCALE assigns the root parent dataset of the first pool create as the system dataset.
+SCALE assigns the root parent dataset of the first created pool as the system dataset.
 If your system is equipped with enough disks to add more pools, you can [change the system dataset]({{< relref "AdvancedSettings.md" >}}) to a different root parent dataset for a another pool.

 ## Setting Up Shares